 Deke Slayton Memorial Space and Bike Museum

-The Deke Slayton Museum is located on the second floor of a repurposed Masonic Temple in Sparta Wisconsin.
+The Deke Slayton Museum is located on the second floor of a repurposed Masonic Temple.
 Residing on the first floor is the Monroe County Local History Room.
-The Museum Complex is part of Sparta’s unique four corners, on each corner of the intersection of Court St and Main St resides a historic building.
+The museum complex is part of Sparta’s unique four corners; on each corner of the intersection of Court St. and Main St. resides a historic building.
 These four historic buildings include the Museum Complex, Sparta’s Courthouse, Sparta’s Post Office, and the Sparta Free Library.

 Fort McCoy Commemorative Area

 The Commemorative Area consists of World War II-era buildings set aside to help tell Fort McCoy’s unique story.
 These facilities, representative of the type found in the cantonment area when it was constructed in 1942, help to depict Soldier life during the 1940s.